How to Remove Paint from Concrete

 Concrete is porous, which means that it readily absorbs liquids like paint.
 With this ease of penetration, paint can seep millimeters deep into a concrete surface.
-As a result, it can be a challenge to remove paint from concrete, but it can certainly be done.
-How long will it take?
+As a result, it can be a challenge to figure out how to remove paint from concrete, but it can certainly be done.
+How long does it take?
 That depends on the size of the area you’re dealing with.
 But it’s safe to expect that you won’t be knocking this out before lunch.
 Think of removing paint from concrete as an ongoing process, not as an item for your weekend to-do list.

 When you set out to remove paint from concrete, the first thing to do is clean the surface of the concrete thoroughly.
 Prepare a solution of soap and water, or better yet, diluted trisodium phosphate (TSP)—in which case, be sure to wear gloves.
+(If you’ve never cleaned with TSP before, read this.)
 Meanwhile, sweep or wipe off the concrete, removing as much loose dust, dirt, and debris as possible.
 Now proceed to work the soapy water or TSP into the concrete by means of a long-handled brush.
 Rinse the area afterward, allowing one to three hours for the surface to dry.

 If some of the paint has already begun to chip or peel, scrape it away with a putty knife.
 Having done so, get ready to apply the chemical paint stripper.
 You need to use one designed for the type of paint you’re trying to remove.
 In other words, use oil-based paint stripper on a surface coated by oil-based paint.
 Not sure which type of paint is on the concrete?
 If you’re uncertain, your best bet is to opt for an oil-based paint stripper.